simp/simp-doc/docs/security_conop/Technical_Security.rst

 =========== ========= ========== ========= ======= =======================================================================
 Application Direction Protocol   Transport Ports   Comment
 =========== ========= ========== ========= ======= =======================================================================
-Puppet      Localhost HTTP       TCP       8140    The port upon which the Puppet master listens for client connections via Apache
+Puppet      Localhost HTTP       TCP       8140    The port upon which the :term:`Puppet Server` listens for client connections via Apache
 Puppet CA   In        HTTPS      TCP       8141    This is used to ensure that Apache can verify all certificates from external systems properly prior to allowing access to Puppet.
 Apache/YUM  In        HTTP       TCP       443     This is used for YUM and is encrypted using https.
 DHCPD       In        DHCP/BOOTP TCP/UDP   546,547 DHCP pooling is disabled by default and should only be used if the implementation requires the use of this protocol.